Automotive Repair Library, Auto Parts, Accessories, Tools & Equipment, Manuals & Books, Car BLOG, Links, Index

 Overheating can also occur if the thermostat or water pump fails.
 The thermostat is a temperature-sensitive valve that regulates the operating temperature of the engine.
 It speeds engine warm up after a cold start and regulates the flow of coolant between the engine and radiator once the engine reaches normal temperature.
 The thermostat is usually located in a housing where the upper radiator hose connects to the engine.

-WATER PUMP WOES
+WATER PUMP LEAKS AND NOISE

 Water pumps move a lot of coolant, hundreds of gallons per hour mile after mile.
 The pump shaft and bearings are under constant load not only from the drive belt or timing belt but also the fan on older vehicles with pump-mounted mechanical cooling fans.
 Eventually the water pump bearings and seal wear out, and the pump begins to leak.